-Discussions about risk will include talking to children about the risks and issues associated with young people sending, receiving and/or disseminating indecent images of themselves and other young people, which is referred to as 'youth produced sexual imagery' (or 'sexting').
-Youth produced sexual imagery produced consensually is illegal.
-If it is produced non-consensually it is both abusive and illegal.
-Please refer to Youth produced sexual imagery ['sexting'] in section 31 below.
+Discussions about risk will include talking to children about the risks and issues associated with young people sending, receiving and/or disseminating indecent images of themselves and other young people, which is widely referred to as 'sexting' (please refer to Youth produced sexual imagery ['sexting'] in section 31 below).

 It is recognised that a young person may choose to share indecent images with another young person in the context of a romantic relationship and that she or he may do so without any intention to cause harm or distress to anybody.
-Although technically an offence, youth produced sexual imagery of that nature is referred to as 'experimental' and it is usually not necessary or appropriate to criminalise young people in those circumstances.
+Although technically an offence, 'sexting' of that nature is referred to as 'experimental sexting' and it is usually not necessary or appropriate to criminalise young people in those circumstances.

 However, there are clear risks associated with such behaviour.
 Staff are trained to be vigilant and to notice and record any concerns about young people sending and receiving indecent images, which includes listening to what young people say to each other and to staff, as they do with any other safeguarding concern.